NET Test Breakdown

 You need to have a reading rate of more than 250 words per minute to demonstrate that you will be able to easily read through the textbooks without wasting much time.
 Some nursing schools may specify the minimum required reading rate which could be as high as 310 words per minute.

 The Importance of Contacting the Nursing School of your Choice

 Different nursing schools may interpret NET scores differently.
-While some nursing schools may give importance to the composite NET score only, others may set the minimum required scores for each of the scored test sections as well.
+While some nursing schools may give importance to the composite score only, others may set the minimum required scores for each of the scored test sections as well.
 Some may use the data collected from your performance in the unscored test sections for counseling purposes only, others may utilize the same data to screen candidates for admissions.
-A high majority of nursing schools do not accept the NET scores from NET taken at other campuses.
-They make it mandatory for candidates applying for admissions to take the NET being conducted in their campuses or test centers.
-Certain nursing schools consider various other criteria for admissions in addition to your NET scores.
+A high majority of nursing schools do not accept the scores from NET taken at other campuses.
+They make it mandatory for candidates applying for admissions to take the test being conducted in their campuses or test centers.
+Certain nursing schools consider various other criteria for admissions in addition to your test scores.
 Such criteria could be your undergraduate GPA, your scores in other entrance tests related to medical studies, etc.

 Visit the websites of nursing schools or visit their campuses and get first hand information about taking the NET.
-Use this information to work out a study plan and to prepare yourself for NET in such a way that you are able to get admission to your desired nursing college in the first attempt itself.
+Use this information to work out a study plan and to prepare yourself for the test in such a way that you are able to get admission to your desired nursing college in the first attempt itself.